-When I became a family law attorney/mediator after a dozen years as a therapist, one of the biggest surprises was the extent of lying in Family - Weinman and Associates Austin, Texas
+When I became a family law attorney/mediator after a dozen years as a therapist, one of the biggest surprises was the extent of lying in Family - Weinman and Associates, P.C.
+Austin, Texas

 When I became a family law attorney/mediator after a dozen years as a therapist, one of the biggest surprises was the extent of lying in Family Court: lies about income, assets and even complete fabrications of child abuse and domestic violence.
 Why would people lie so much, I wondered?
 How did they get away with it?
 The following is my psychosocial analysis of what I believe has become an epidemic:

 Men lie: It was a sad phone call from a relatively new client.
 He informed me his father had just died.
 He had quit his job and was moving back east to wrap up his father's affairs.
 He asked me to tell his wife's attorney that he would not be able to pay child support for their three young children for a long time.
 (There was no support order yet.)